-The county and city attorneys have advised that used tire deflation devices do not need to be retained as evidence, unless the use resulted in a crash involving great bodily harm or death.
-If the use of these devices results is this type of crash or critical incident, the device must be turned in as evidence and retained.
-Aside from this circumstance, used devices will be inspected, re-loaded, and returned to service.
+The county and city attorneys have advised that previously deployed tire deflation devices do not need to be retained as evidence unless their use resulted in a crash involving great bodily harm or death.
+If the use of these devices tire deflation devices, results in this type of crash or critical incident, the device must be turned in as evidence and retained.
+Aside from this circumstance, used devices will be inspected, reloaded, and returned to service.